We may earn money or products from the companies mentioned in this post.

-Creating home systems, minimizing the clutter around my house, reducing the commitments that land on my calendar, and cutting ties with toxic people in my life have all contributed to my ability to spend a few hours a week plunged into fulfilling creative work.
+I’m creating home systems, minimizing the clutter around my house, and reducing the commitments that land on my calendar.
+In addition, I’m cutting ties with toxic people in my life have all contributed to my ability to spend a few hours a week plunged into fulfilling creative work.

-Take a look at what you could simplify to reduce the emotional and mental loads you carry so that you have the mental space to engage your best ideas.
+Take a look at what you could simplify to reduce the emotional and mental loads you carry.
+This will help you to have the mental space to engage your best ideas.

 2.)
 Encouragement for the creative mom

 Surrounding myself with encouraging people has helped me to incubate the best of my passing thoughts.